Employee Assistance Programme

 Market Context

-ECC and our partners believe that every adult that wants to be employed should be given the opportunity to find and sustain employment.
+Essex County Council (ECC) and our partners believe that every adult that wants to be employed should be given the opportunity to find and sustain employment.

 Employment services are a non-statutory service aimed at improving outcomes and wellbeing for people.
 We believe that employment is a key enabler to supporting wellbeing and independence and can help people become less reliant on statutory health and social care services.